-I must say, my daughter, Heidi found a dirt clump in one burrito once, that I missed when sorting the beans to cook.
+I must confess, my daughter, Heidi found a dirt clump that I had missed in one burrito once when sorting the beans to cook.
 She couldn’t eat beans for years, so please watch for dirt clumps and rocks, just saying.
 You can also pressure cook beans if they do get old, so no worries if you have some old beans.
-I am not sure how much food value there would be in 40-year old beans, but hey, if we’re starving they say we would eat anything.
+I am not sure how much food value there would be in 40-year old beans, but hey, if we’re starving they say we would eat most anything.
 Yikes, I am just about to admit I threw out my OLD beans, I still feel guilty about it.
 Just a little, not a lot.

 I was talking to a friend today who said to me, “I must admit, prepping gives me anxiety.”
 I told her she is not alone, I hear it all the time.
 It’s okay, let’s just do a little at a time.
 I compare food storage and emergency prep to looking at the rows and rows of food at the grocery stores.
 I do not like grocery shopping, so I make my pantry of food storage my “grocery store.”

 I had to meet a friend at the hospital the other day after she and her daughter were in a minor car accident.
 Thankfully, they were fine after having x-rays, a CT scan, etc. I stayed there for about five hours trying to comfort them, and we talked about car insurance, etc. She only has one car that is now totaled, so this is why her daughter called me from the ambulance to come to the hospital.